ITU-GeoAI-Challenge/Landslide_Susceptibility_Mapping/README.md

 * The notebook contains python code and the whole code runs on Google colab lasting for under 40 minutes.
 * The General Overview of the Notebook is as follows:
-a.
-Importing Relevant libraries geopandas (0.13.2), pandas (1.5.3), numpy (1.23.5), scikit-learn (1.2.2),
+A. Importing Relevant libraries geopandas (0.13.2), pandas (1.5.3), numpy (1.23.5), scikit-learn (1.2.2),
 imbalanced-learn (0.10.1)
-b.
-Reading and Cleaning Data
+B. Reading and Cleaning Data
-c.
-Engineering Features
+C. Engineering Features
 The features fed into the model are 38 and fall into 3 categories:
 1. Features from the train and test geometries which include the area ('area') of the geometry under consideration